moonquddus/react-signup-form/README.md

 3. After it's completed, run `npm run start` and navigate to *http://localhost:3000*
 4. Have fun and complete the form!

+### Optional

+1. Run `npm run test` to see all the test suites running
+2. Run `npm run cypress` to see the e2e integration test running

 ## Notes

 - Used *material-ui* to present everything using Google's Material Design (great for rapid prototyping).
 Although next time I'd use steppers instead of traditional tabs.